corpulentcoffee/dotfiles/README.md

 # Personal dotfiles

-_Everything here is provided "as is", without warranty of any kind._
+_Everything here is provided "as is" [under an MIT license](LICENSE), without warranty of any kind._

 ## Usage notes